 The University of CA San Diego, seeks a proven, collaborative, and visionary leader as Director of Online Learning, a unit within the Teaching + Learning Commons.
 The Director will provide leadership and support for the development and implementation of an evolving vision for online learning at UC San Diego that is aligned with the university's mission and institutional goals, demonstrates exemplary online pedagogical practice, and uses current and emerging instructional technologies.
 The goal is to provide relevant and valuable learning experiences for faculty and students, including pre-college, undergraduate, adult professionals, programs, alumni and new audiences worldwide.

+The Director of Online Learning will collaborate with other units within the Teaching + Learning Commons, administrators, faculty, staff, and key campus partners such as Educational Technology Services (ETS) in the development, delivery, and support of online programs and courses.
+The Director will provide leadership, innovation and support for the development, use, and evaluation of innovative instructional technologies to advance online teaching and learning.
+The Director will identify technology-related educational priorities, projects, and opportunities for our constituents on-campus and off-campus.
+This may involve completely online courses (MOOCs, or Massive Open Online Courses) as well as SPOCs (Small Private Online Courses), hybrid, face-to-face courses and completely face-to-face courses that integrate online and other technologies, and other modalities incorporating technologies developed in the future.
 The selected candidate will work to increase the number of online graduate professional programs and certificates, the number of online graduate and undergraduate courses, and the number of faculty choosing to integrate innovative instructional technologies into their teaching in either fully online or hybrid courses.
 The ideal candidate will have a Phd or EdD in a related field, successful record of leadership in higher education, an excellent grasp of the online learning landscape nationally and globally, including licensing and other legal requirements.
 Knowledge of current and emerging technologies, support systems to enhance online education, and experience in developing and scaling online learning programs are desirable.
 The ideal candidate will have successful online teaching experience, as well as an applied understanding of educational psychology in online settings, and experience with evidence-based practices in creating and assessing online materials.

 UC San Diego offers a comprehensive set of academic programs and the candidate must be able to work collaboratively with different academic departments and with administrative units that collectively support the University's instruction, research and service missions.